 Professional cleaning may be required for heavier messes.
 If a dog is prone to accidents, a waterproof slipcover—large enough to cover the angle of the sectional—may be a wise addition.

 - Upholstery: many options, including canvas and deco weave

 - Dimensions: 74 by 62 by 33 inches; or 90 by 62 by 33 inches

 - Seating: 2 or 3 people

-- Versatile design for the home
+- Versatile design that fits any home style

-- Reversible seat cushions with zip-off covers
+- Reversible seat cushions with zip-off covers for easy washing

 - The pieces of the couch are unattached and may move